 Children at Miriam Lord Primary School have a voice, and they are provided with lots of opportunities for their voices to be heard.
 We have an elected School Council which meets regularly to discuss issues relating to the school.
 This council is representative of the school and is led by Mrs Ali (Year 6 Teacher).
 To ensure that pupils fully understand the democratic process involved, pupils are invited to produce manifestos and engage in a hustings event.

 Within our curriculum, pupils have regular opportunities to discuss world events and current affairs.
-Examples of this would be the work carried out linked to the EU Referendum where pupils voiced their opinions and shared their views on the Brexit vote.
 This work is well supported through school assemblies where British Values is explored as a theme, an example being our recent work on the migration crisis affecting those around the world.

 The importance of following rules and acting within the law are consistently reinforced through our school ethos and our Positive Behaviour and Discipline Policy.
 Pupils are taught the reasons behind such laws, how to take personal responsibility for how they act and the sanctions when laws/rules are broken.
 Visits from the Police and Fire Service help us to reinforce this message, an example of this being our recent work to tackle dangerous parking outside of the school gates.